-A Google patent granted this week targets map spammers, who submit information about businesses to Google Maps, in a manner referred to as keyword stuffing.
+A Local search Google patent granted this week targets map spammers, who submit information about businesses to Google Maps, in a manner referred to as keyword stuffing, or more specifically keyword-stuffed business names.

 When someone searches for a business.
 Google Maps may show off prominent businesses based on the searcher’s location.
 This patent targets people who might use that information to attract people to unrelated websites, by faking information in business listings.
 This patent targets people trying to take advantage of the use of well-known businesses located in a specific area: